pradeep3sep/interviewquestion/README.md

 - How hydration fails
+- when api fails on server side how you manage it - 2 ways
+- Rendering strategies: 5 types
 - App Router vs Pages Router Folder structure and difference
 - importing the server compoent in client
 - Folder Structure of all files in next js(Search Keyword)